umasubra/ExcelJsDocumentation/resources/range.md

 ### Get Range

-Get a Range object that represents a single cell or a range of cells.
+Gets a range object that represents a single cell or a range of cells.

 #### Syntax